920927/Pruning_As_A_Cooperative_Game/README.md

-# Pruning as a Cooperative Game: Surrogate-Assisted Layer Contribution Estimation for Large Language Models
+# Pruning as a Cooperative Game: Surrogate-Assisted Layer Contribution Estimation for Large Language Models [ICLR 2026]

 ![This image is not available for now.](assets/framework.png)